VadCLIP: Adapting Vision-Language Models for Weakly Supervised Video Anomaly Detection: Method

 \subsection{Objective Function}

-In WSVAD task, MIL or Top-K is the most commonly used solution due to unknown frame-level annotations.
-For C-Branch, we follow previous works\cite{wu2020not} and use Top-K mechanism to select $K$ high anomaly confidences in both abnormal and normal videos as the video-level predictions.
+For C-Branch, we follow previous works~\cite{wu2020not} and use Top-K mechanism to select $K$ high anomaly confidences in both abnormal and normal videos as the video-level predictions.
 Then we use the binary cross entropy between video-level predictions and ground-truth to compute classification loss $\mathcal{L}_{bce}$.

 For A-Branch, we are confronted with new challenges: 1) there is no anomaly confidence; 2) facing multi-classes instead of binary classes.
 To address this dilemma, we propose the MIL-Align mechanism which is similar to vanilla MIL.
 Specifically, we consider the align map $M$ since it expresses the similarity between frame-level video features and all class embeddings.
 For each row, we select top $K$ similarities and compute the average to measure the alignment degree between this video and the current class.
 Then we can obtain a vector $S=\{s_1,...,s_m\}$ that represents the similarity between this video and all classes.
 We hope the video and its paired textual label emit the highest similarity score among others.
 To achieve this, the multi-class prediction is firstly computed as follows,